rafiina/CTF-Write-Ups/Cyber-Apocalypse-2021/web/BlitzProp/README.md

 ```

 So, let's just move our flag file there and view in our browser 😁
-Since we don't know the flag file name, we'll see two payloads.
-I will use firefox dev tools to submit the payload because I'm lazy 😎
+Since we don't know the flag file name, we'll send two payloads.
+I will use Firefox dev tools to submit the payload because I'm lazy 😎

 ```json
 {